kbabioch/supplychain/README.md

 This repository contains a set of tools and scripts to analyze and improve the supply chain security around RPM files and the Open Build Service (OBS).
-This can be helpful in identifying potential improvement when retrieving sources, e.g.:
+This can be helpful in identifying potentials to improve on security, e.g.:

 - Scan for unused signature files, that are available upstream, but not used during the build process to verify the authenticity of the sources